nwisbeta/github.io/README_HAPI_documentation_process.md

 permalink:
 summary: An outline of documentation process for Health APIs.
 ---
-# Use the service

-Contact nhswales.tech@wales.nhs.uk, subject line 'HAPI server API', to discuss using the service.

 # Documentation process to date

 * assess existing documentation available